learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 # Tic Tac Toe in Ruby

+## Overview

+We'll build a two-player CLI version of Tic Tac Toe by defining a set of methods to encapsulate the game logic.

 ## Objectives

-1. Build a CLI Tic Tac Toe game!
+1. Build and use helper methods within the Tic Tac Toe application
+2. Write a method that is responsible for the game loop in Tic Tac Toe
+3. Code the main executable file that will run the game in the CLI

-## Overview
+## The Final Product

-You're going to be building a 2 player CLI version of Tic Tac Toe by defining a set of methods to encapsulate the game logic.
-When complete, it will look something like this when played:
+When complete, the game will look something like this when played:

 <iframe width="100%" height="100%" src="https://www.youtube.com/embed/e4TMZ0f6qoI" frameborder="0" allowfullscreen></iframe>